fommil/fpmortals/manuscript/complete.md

 However, there is an inefficient double application of the pattern.

-A> The compiler plugin [`better-monadic-for`](https://github.com/oleg-py/better-monadic-for) produces alternative, **better**, A> desugarings than the scala compiler.
+A> The compiler plugin [`better-monadic-for`](https://github.com/oleg-py/better-monadic-for) produces alternative, **better**, A> desugarings than the Scala compiler.
 This example is interpreted as:
 A>
 A> {lang="text"}
 A> ~~~~~~~~